rxng8/RITNet-Tensorflow/README.md

 * Conda environment with Python 3.8

 ## Results:
 * This is the result trained from 1 epoch of 8000 objects (~34,000 objects in the training set).
 These are trained with 1 GPU NVIDIA GTX 1060 Max-Q 6 Gb.
+Trained with normal CE loss.
 <div style="align-item: center;">
   <p>Input:</p>
   <img src="./docs/figures/SimpleUNet2/example_input.png" width=500/>